codemagic-ci-cd/codemagic-docs/content/troubleshooting/common-android-issues.md

 If you can't upgrade the Gradle and AGP versions, then you can use Mac Pro machines instead.

 {{<notebox>}}
-Note: Xcode Version 14.2 or lower is required to use Mac Pro machines.
+Note: Xcode version 14.2 or lower is required to use Mac Pro machines.
 {{</notebox>}}